vansh-oberoi/Agentic-RAG-Framework-for-Software-Development-Me-QT5-/README.md

 Generate Answer
 ```

-Software development introduces additional challenges.
+Software-development tasks introduce additional challenges.
 A coding task may require:

-* Understanding the task itself
+- Understanding the task
-* Identifying relevant repository context
+- Identifying relevant repository context
-* Distinguishing useful information from irrelevant information
+- Distinguishing useful information from irrelevant information
-* Estimating task complexity
+- Estimating task complexity
-* Supplying the coding model with an appropriate context window
+- Supplying the coding model with focused context
-* Generating a solution based on the selected context
+- Generating a solution based on the selected information

-Me-QT5 therefore investigates a more structured workflow:
+Me-QT5 therefore explores a more structured workflow:

 ```text
 Task